JakimLi/pandaria/doc/usage.md

 You must configure some basics to make the framework work properly.

 ### dir
-In order to be able to use files locateds relate to current feature file, you must use `dir` to specify the directory of the current feature file, suggest to put it in the `Background` section.
+In order to be able to use files locates relate to the feature file, you must use `dir` to specify the directory of the current feature file, best practice is put it in the `Background` section.

-If we have below directory structure.
+If you have below directory structure.

 ```
 resources